 There has been extensive debate on assisted suicide and euthanasia in westernised countries during the last twenty years.
-At the same time, we have seen an increase in the acceptance of assisted suicide and euthanasia (hereafter: "assisted dying" to cover both phenomena) among the general public in most western European countries.1 In several of them, corresponding political attempts have been made to change the penal code.2-5 Such attempts have succeeded in The Netherlands and Belgium.67 An open practice of assisted suicide has developed in Switzerland over the last two decades, based on the non-penalisation of unselfish assistance with suicide that exists under Swiss law.3

-The medical profession has traditionally maintained a clear distance from euthanasia and assisted suicide.
-However, since there is active debate in many European countries, and proposed or even enacted legislation in some places, it has become increasingly difficult to justify such distance by simply referring to the law or to common sense arguments against any assistance in dying.
-It does not make it any easier for doctors that discussions in the media, courts, and legislatures often assume assistance in dying to be exclusively a physician's task.5-7 In order to avoid being overtaken by possible political developments, doctors are challenged to either give specific reasons why they should not be involved, or work out the role they could conceivably play if need be.
+At the same time, we have seen an increase in the acceptance of assisted suicide and euthanasia (hereafter: "assisted dying" to cover both phenomena) among the general public in most western European countries.1 In several of them, corresponding political attempts have been made to change the penal code.2-5 Such attempts have succeeded in The Netherlands and Belgium.
+An open practice of assisted suicide has developed in Switzerland over the last two decades, based on the non-penalisation of unselfish assistance with suicide that exists under Swiss law.3 debate in many European countries, and proposed or even enacted legislation in some places, it has become increasingly difficult to justify such distance by simply referring to the law or to common sense arguments against any assistance in dying.
+It does not make it any easier for doctors that discussions in the media, courts, and legislatures often assume assistance in dying to be exclusively a physician's task.^{5-7} In order to avoid being overtaken by possible political developments, doctors are challenged to either give specific reasons why they should not be involved, or work out the role they could conceivably play if need be.